cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

 - `ifc2tileset.py` contain the functions to generate the tileset and write them to json
     - If you are unable to see the assets, **Modify the bounding box coordinates** according to your use case

+As Git does not allow empty directories, .gitignore files have been added to the subdirectories  of `<root>\ifcto3Dtilesnext\data\`.
+This is important to set up the file structure for the code to run.

 ## Cesium Visualisation
 In developing more Cesium features, please edit the index.html once you have tested the following: